Why It Works

-Add remaining one tablespoon olive oil to the skillet.
-Add remaining four veal cutlets and repeat as in Step 5, then transfer to the platter.
+Add remaining 1 tablespoon olive oil to the skillet.
+Add remaining 4 veal cutlets and repeat as in Step 5, then transfer to the platter.

 Lower heat to medium-low and add butter and a few sprigs of sage to the skillet and cook until butter is melted.
 Add white wine.
 Bring to a simmer over medium heat, stirring and scraping up any browned bits, then continue to cook, stirring and swirling constantly, until sauce is emulsified and slightly thickened (exact time can vary significantly depending on your skillet size and burner power; increase the heat at any time if it seems to be taking too long, or lower the heat if it's reducing too quickly).